Infectious Substance Special Permits

 When is a special permit needed to transport an infectious substance?

-A special permit (SP) from the U.S. DOT is only required when, for a specific reason, a shipper or carrier is unable to comply with the Hazardous Materials Regulations (HMR) as written.
-The DOT carefully reviews and approves alternative actions and requirements to ensure that an equivalent level of safety to the HMR is maintained.
+A special permit from the U.S. DOT can authorize alternative transportation methods, subject to operational controls, when a person is unable to comply with the Hazardous Materials Regulations (HMR; 49 CFR parts 171-180) as written.
+The DOT carefully reviews and approves alternative actions and requirements to ensure that the special permit provides for an equivalent level of safety to what is required under the HMR.

 Why is a special permit needed to transport suspected or confirmed Ebola contaminated waste?

-Solid materials contaminated with the Ebola virus are classified as Category A infectious substances according to the Hazardous Materials Regulations (HMR).
-Category A infectious substances -- including the Ebola virus -- may only be transported in two scenarios; in full compliance with classification and packaging requirements of the HMR; or under the terms of a special permit.
+Solid materials contaminated with the Ebola virus are classified as Category A infectious substances according to the HMR.
+Category A infectious substances -- including the Ebola virus -- may only be transported in two scenarios: in full compliance with classification and packaging requirements of the HMR; or under the terms of a special permit.
 Because of the relatively large quantity of contaminated waste generated when treating patients with known or suspected Ebola Virus Disease (EVD), the available packagings authorized under the regulations governing the transport of Category A infectious substances were not large enough to meet the need.
 Alternative packaging designs were needed to meet safety requirements and to accommodate the large volume of waste.
-The emergency special permit authorizes transportation of these materials in the alternative packaging designs.
+PHMSA issued special permit DOT-SP 16279 to authorize transportation of these materials in the alternative packaging designs.